 Vehicles.
 Lenders usually can perfect liens against cars, motorcycles, and trucks by a filing with the state motor vehicle department and a notation on the certificate of title.

 Tangible personal property.
 Security interests in most tangible personal property—like equipment, furniture, tools, goods and materials—are perfected by filing financing statements.
 A financing statement is a document that identifies the borrower, lender, and collateral for a secured debt.
-Unlike security agreements, financing statements do not have to signed to be effective.
+Unlike security agreements, financing statements don't have to signed to be effective.
 A creditor can file a financing statement as long as you have signed the security agreement for the collateral that it is supposed to cover.
 In most states, financing statements are filed with the secretary of state.

 In bankruptcy, the consequences of a lender's failure to perfect a lien can be even more serious.
 If you file bankruptcy, the court has the power to set aside a lien that has not been properly perfected.
 A lien that is set aside is treated as if it never existed in the first place—meaning that the lender becomes an unsecured creditor.
 (To learn what happens to unsecured debt in Chapter 7 and 13 bankruptcy, see What Happens to Liens in a Chapter 7 Bankruptcy and Your Debts in Chapter 13 Bankruptcy.)

 One of the big differences between an unsecured debt and a secured debt is how the creditor can enforce its rights if you fail to make payments.
 For most unsecured debts, creditors must first sue you in court before they can take any of your property.
 A secured creditor, however, can move to enforce is rights if you default on your loan obligations and have not filed bankruptcy.
 Remedies to enforce secured debts include:

 Repossession.
-Secured creditors may not trespass on private property or breach the peace, but they usually do not have to go to court before repossessing cars or other motor vehicles.
+Secured creditors may not trespass on private property or breach the peace, but they usually don't have to go to court before repossessing cars or other motor vehicles.